 The Abbott Boutique Hotel Cairns Overview

 The Abbott Boutique Hotel Cairns’ Abbott St location is smack bang in the middle of Cairns’ compact CBD.
 On day two of our Cairns road trip we checked out of the Silky Oaks Lodge in Mossman and headed north to the Daintree to spend an hour crocodile spotting with Bruce Belcher before heading south to Cairns.
 The two hour drive went by quickly and our GPS had no trouble finding The Abbott.
+If you are keen to go further south consider a Cairns to Brisbane road trip.
 The Cairns accommodation scene is distinctly lacking in modern, centrally located, good value hotels, but The Abbott fills the void nicely.
 The hotel recently underwent a $1.8m renovation and everything feels fresh.
 You would be hard up trying to find a better located hotel than The Abbott.
 While we did hire a car for our road trip, once we parked it we had no need to touch it again until we checked out.
 The Abbott Boutique hotel does not have a car park, but there is ample parking on the street.
 We arrived just after 3pm and we only had to put $2 in the meter to get us through to 5pm when parking becomes free.
 On arrival Betty checked us in with the upmost efficiency and the elevator whisked us straight to the second floor.
 Reception is manned between 7am and 9pm and after hours access takes care of your late night jaunts.
 The Abbott Boutique hotel does not have a host of onsite facilities but who really needs a gym anyway?

 The Abbott Boutique Hotel Cairns has a mix of superior and deluxe rooms spread over two storeys.
 We were assigned room 205 and it was much more spacious than I was expecting.
 The entry housed a closet complete with a safe and ample luggage storage.
 The super king sized bed was so comfy instead of using the desk I just balanced the laptop on my belly while working from the bed.
 That’s just how I roll.
 Our room was equipped with floor to ceiling windows but didn’t come with a view.
 Some might have been disappointed with this, but I chose to see the bright side and as The Hubs pointed out, we could keep the curtains open all day without the need to worry about privacy.
 The bathroom was compact but spotlessly clean and the shower was brilliant!